JothiPeriasamy/DMV-Vanity-License-Plates/README.md

 Client Code, which takes user request as API payload and returns the response from Backend server.

-Dockerfile - Has the docker environment configurations
+Application - Has the cloud function files
-requirements.txt - Has the conda environment libraries
+Model_Engineering - Has the model training files
-DSAI_App.py - Entry point of the file, which has main method
+User_Interface - Has the streamlit UI files
-DSAI_DMV_API.py - This has the api request and response processing implementation
+Utility - Has the Utility files to run the streamlit application
-DSAI_Utility.py - This has the utility methods for UI
+DMV_App.py - Application Entry point file